AlgoMaster Logo

 LINQ Essentials for DSA

-LINQ (Language Integrated Query) is a C#-specific feature that adds powerful query operations to collections.
+LINQ (Language Integrated Query) is a C#-specific feature that adds query operations to collections.
 It can make certain DSA patterns significantly more concise, but you need to know when it helps and when it hurts.

 Useful LINQ methods for DSA: